RoyRoden/PerspectiveProjection/README.md

 <img width="330" alt="PerspectiveProjection_Inspector" src="https://user-images.githubusercontent.com/1048085/197590797-1f0da1f0-d450-4ba2-a709-d28bd65e27ac.png">

 ### Scale and Resolution
 * The ScreenProjection prefab contains a quad that represents the physical screen position and dimension relative to the virtual world.
-The visible side of the quad represents the front of the physical screent.
+The visible side of the quad represents the front of the physical screen.
 Use the transform gizmo for positioning the ScreenProjection prefab where preferred.
 <img width="614" alt="PerspectiveProjection_screenprojection" src="https://user-images.githubusercontent.com/1048085/197585630-f73ee71b-ac82-49a8-a698-57f5968d4b3a.png">

 **Note:** DO NOT try to resize it by rescaling it (the attached script will prevent so anyways), instead do the following to set resolution and scale:

-* In the Project folder, locate and select the RenderTexture named PerspectiveProjectionRT (PerspectiveProjection > Textures) and set its size in the Inspector to match the aspect ration of the physical screen (i.e. 1920x1080 for a Full HD 16:9 screen).
+* In the Project folder, locate and select the RenderTexture named PerspectiveProjectionRT (PerspectiveProjection > Textures) and set its size in the Inspector to match the aspect ratio of the physical screen (i.e. 1920x1080 for a Full HD 16:9 screen).
 <img width="275" alt="PerspectiveProjection_rt" src="https://user-images.githubusercontent.com/1048085/197574512-de778426-09de-44ca-92e2-044b50edc6e3.png">

 * Set the Game window resolution to the same size or aspect ratio (i.e. 1920x1080 or 16:9).